hdi-umd/SequenceSummary/README.md

 Event sequence data arises across diverse domains, from healthcare records to user clickstreams and system logs.
 Effectively visualizing such data remains challenging due to the volume, variety, and complexity of temporal patterns.

-This repository provides implementations of three visual summarization techniques for event sequence data, which can be used for pattern discovery, anomaly detection, and sequence clustering.
+This repository implements three visual summarization techniques for event sequence data, which can be used for pattern discovery, anomaly detection, and sequence clustering.

 - [**CoreFlow**](https://www.zcliu.org/coreflow/coreflow-eurovis17.pdf): Creates tree-structured visualizations that highlight branching patterns in event sequences, making it easy to identify the most common paths and where they diverge.